thomashirtz/awesome-chinese-learning/README.md

 ## [Zhongwen](https://github.com/cschiller/zhongwen) (Browser extension)
 Zhongwen is a Chinese pop-up dictionary for browsers (Chrome, Firefox, ...).
 It is useful to get the translation of specific words on a page by hovering over the word with the mouse.

-It is also possible to add the hovered vocabulary to a list by pressing "R".
-The list can be accessed using "Alt + W".
+It is also possible to add the hovered vocabulary to a list by pressing `R`.
+The list can be accessed using `Alt + W`.

 ### Anki
 The vocabulary list can be downloaded and added to ANKI.